nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/persistent-storage/object-storage.md

     Mind that if set `env_auth = true` then it  will take variables from environment, so you shouldn't insert it in this case.

-**OR,** You can locally compy this content to a new config file and then use this flag to override the config location, e.g. `rclone --config=".myconfig"`
+**OR,** You can locally copy this content to a new config file and then use this flag to override the config location, e.g. `rclone --config=FILE`

 !!! note "Interactive Configuration"
         Run `rclone config` to setup.
 See [rclone config docs](https://rclone.org/docs/)